SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 = How is the "Search Appearance Toolkit (SEO 44)" plugin different from the standalone "SEO 44 Jump Links Block" plugin? = The main **Search Appearance Toolkit (SEO 44)** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
 The standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
 You only need one—if you are using the SEO 44 plugin, you do not need the standalone block plugin.

+= How can I save and reuse my custom styles for the Jump Links Block? = You can save a fully customized Jump Links block as a Block Pattern to easily reuse it across your site.
+This is a handy WordPress feature.
+With Block Patterns, you don't have to repeat the process of manually setting the same style settings for Jump Links blocks on multiple pages.
+That work is done for you.

+**Here’s how:**

+1.  **Style Your Block:** Add the SEO 44 Jump Links block to a page and style it exactly how you want using the settings in the sidebar (colors, layout, border radius, etc.).

+2.  **Open the Options Menu:** With the block selected, click the three-dot (⋮) options menu on the block's toolbar.

+3.  **Create the Pattern:** From the dropdown menu, select Create pattern.
+A pop-up window will appear.

+4.  **Name and Configure:** Give your pattern a name (e.g., "Super Stylish Jump Links").
+You will see a toggle for **Synced**.
+This is an important choice:

+* **Avoid Synced (ON):** Don't use this setting, which will prevent you from accessing the Jump Link Block's customization features, like being able to re-order or rename the jump links.

+* **Use Synced (OFF):** Turn synced off before saving your custom pattern.
+This will create a regular pattern that, when added to other posts, renders a Jump Links Block with all your favorite styles preloaded.
+This independent copy of your original styled block, created through your new pattern, has full customization controls.
+Synced Off is the way to go!

+5.  **Click Create:** Your custom pattern is now saved!

+6.  **Reuse Your Pattern:** To use it on another page, click the main block inserter (+), go to the Patterns tab, and select the "My patterns" category.
+You will see your saved design, ready to be inserted with one click.

 == For Developers ==

 SEO 44 is extensible and allows for the addition of custom schema types (like LocalBusiness or Product) via a WordPress filter hook.